-• GS010: Our Phase I/II dose-escalation safety study for GS010 was completed in 2016 and a follow-up study is currently ongoing.
-In 2017, we reported additional clinical trial results with the product candidate after two and two and a half years of followup in our Phase I/II study.
-GS010 entered into Phase III trials, RESCUE and REVERSE, in the fourth guarter of 2015, following the release of our investigational new drug, IND, application by the U.S. Food and Drug Administration, or the FDA.
+- GS010: Our Phase I/II dose-escalation safety study for GS010 was completed in 2016 and a follow-up study is currently ongoing.
+In 2017, we reported additional clinical trial results with the product candidate after two and two and a half years of follow-up in our Phase I/II study.
+GS010 entered into Phase III trials, RESCUE and REVERSE, in the fourth quarter of 2015, following the release of our investigational new drug, IND, application by the U.S. Food and Drug Administration, or the FDA.
 The trials are designed as a double-masked, sham-controlled, multi-center, multi-country clinical trial in Europe and the United States.
 We completed enrollment of all 37 subjects for REVERSE and 39 subjects for RESCUE in February and August 2017, respectively.
-Top-line results for REVERSE at 48 and 72 weeks were reported in April and October 2018, respectively.
-Top-line results for RESCUE at 48 and 72 weeks were reported in February and April 2019, respectively.
+Top-line results for REVERSE at 48, 72 and 96 weeks were reported in April and October 2018 and in May 2019, respectively.
+Top-line results for RESCUE at 48, 72 and 96 weeks were reported in February, April and September 2019, respectively.
 REFLECT, a bilateral Phase III clinical trial conducted pursuant to a special protocol assessment with the FDA, was initiated in 2018.
-We plan to complete the enrollement of the 90 patients by the end of Q2 2019.

-• GS030: From 2014 to 2016, we conducted preclinical proofof-concept studies with different molecules that led to the discovery of GS030.
+The recruitment was completed in July 2019. - GS030: From 2014 to 2016, we conducted preclinical proofof-concept studies with different molecules that led to the discovery of GS030.
 In 2017, we have initiated good laboratory practice, toxicology studies on non-human primates.
 We received the approval to initiate Phase I/II clinical trials in December 2017.
 The first subject was treated in the United Kingdom in October 2018.